apacha/PrintedMusicSymbolsDataset/README.md

 This repository contains a set of about 200 printed music symbols of 36 different classes with and without context.

+**Notice**: This dataset is not complete and may be extended at any point in time without further notice.

 # License

 Published under MIT License,